 Section 113A(4)(a): A warrant may be issued authorising Police to take a patient who refuses to attend to the place specified for treatment.

-The scope of treatment should be clearly specified in the order (see 6.3).
-A treatment plan may include a specific residential requirement, but this does not amount to a power to detain at the residence (see 6.2).
+The scope of treatment should be clearly specified in the order (see section 7.3 below).
+A treatment plan may include a specific residential requirement, but this does not amount to a power to detain at the residence (see section 7.2 below).

 It should be noted that, other than under section 29(3)(a), a person who is under a community treatment order can be treated as an inpatient for a period if they consent to such inpatient treatment.
 Consent should be obtained in writing and can be revoked by the person at any time.